ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 When it comes to Magnesium supplementation, form selection is one of the most consequential decisions you can make.
 Different chemical forms of Magnesium vary significantly in how well your body absorbs and uses them — and Malate vs Oxide is one of the most commonly compared pairs.

 Magnesium Malate combines magnesium with malic acid, a key intermediate in the Krebs cycle.
 This synergy supports ATP production and has been studied for fibromyalgia and fatigue.
-It is absorbed approximately 4x better than Magnesium Oxide with none of the GI distress.
+It is absorbed better than Magnesium Oxide with none of the GI distress.

 Dosing Comparison